Native apps vs. progressive web apps (PWAs): Everything you need to know

 1. Loading speed

-As previously discussed, PWAs use service workers to manage requests, caching and the storage of shell data.
+PWAs use service workers to manage requests, caching, and the storage of shell data.
 As a result, the app shell will load much faster than a native app.
-Loading speed is quicker for the user even if they aren’t connected to the internet, although new information won’t be available until they are reconnected.
-Because loading speeds have a huge impact on retention and engagement, this is a critical benefit of developing a PWA in place of (or in addition to) a native app.
+Loading speeds have a huge impact on retention and engagement.

 2. User experience

-PWAs allows you to offer users a unified experience, with the same interface in their browser and the app installed on their device.
-This eliminates any need for the user to learn more than one interface — an experience that could otherwise frustrate users when using mobile web and a native app.
+Users are offered a unified experience, with the same interface in both their browser and the app installed on their device.
+This eliminates any need for the user to learn more than one interface.

 3. Development cost

-Building a PWA that can operate across multiple platforms and operating systems is cost effective and will dramatically reduce your workload.
-In addition to this, building separate native apps for Android and iOS would otherwise require you to spend time on new features and regular updates relevant to that operating system.
+Building a PWA that can operate across multiple platforms and operating systems is cost effective and will dramatically reduce your upfront workload.
+You’ll also save time and money on developing OS-specific features and updates.

 4. Online visibility

 We previously mentioned that native apps are easier to place in app stores, but PWAs still have greater visibility due to the nature of their build.
 Because PWAs are made up of app-imitating web pages, users can find your app online — not just in the app store.
-This allows you to utilize SEO in order to reach valuable users in a cost effective manner.
-It also means users can share the URL of any app page with ease, increasing the opportunities for organic growth and engagement.
+Users can share the URL of any app page with ease, increasing the opportunities for organic growth and engagement.
+UK brand Debenhams increased mobile revenue by 40% and conversions by 20% with a PWA.

-With many advantages to both native apps and PWAs, choosing the right course of action is a giant leap towards your company goals.
-In Andrew Gazdecki’s article in Forbes, the founder and CEO of Bizness Apps suggests that progressive web apps will replace native mobile apps over time, noting that “Google, Apple and Microsoft -- the three main standards in terms of native app distribution — are all driving the transition to PWAs.”
-He adds that because of their “inherent flexibility,” PWAs are the best way to stay ahead of the curve in the mobile industry.
-Ultimately, it’s a case of deducing what is most essential to your app’s survival, and choosing a build whichever suits those needs.
+Back in 2018, the founder and CEO of Bizness Apps suggested in Forbes that progressive web apps will replace native mobile apps over time, noting that “Google, Apple, and Microsoft – the three main standards in terms of native app distribution — are all driving the transition to PWAs.”